rodney-sibanda/Rodney-sPortfolio/README.md

 ### [News Summarizer](https://github.com/rodney-sibanda/News-Summarizer/tree/main)

 **Descripion:** Built a natural language processing (NLP) tool that generates concise summaries of news articles.
-In today’s fast-paced world, many people want to stay informed but don’t always have time to read full articles—this project aims to make news consumption faster and more accessible.
+In today’s fast-paced world, many people want to stay informed but don’t always have time to read full articles, this project aims to make news consumption faster and more accessible.

 **Skills Used:** Python, Natural Language Processing, Text Preprocessing, Feature Extraction